All about the Grade 182 "Special"

 Railway Queen

-Like its Model 2 counterpart, the Model 3 Bismark is also an 11-jewel variant on nickel plates, reported so far between SN 87601 and 87900.
-It's not known for whom it was made.
+Like its Model 2 counterpart, the Model 3 Bismark was also an 11-jewel design on nickel plates in at least two distinct pattern variants, reported so far between SN 87601 and 87900.

 Submitted by Nigel H, Australia